 Conservatories/porches

 Repair category N/A

-Notes None.
+Notes

 Communal areas

-Repair category 1
+Repair category 2

 Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+The common access road is unmade and uneven and may require resurfacing in future.

 Garages and permanent outbuildings

 Repair category N/A

-Notes None.
+Notes